arijitgupta42/ChainVoter/README.md

 # Expected Result :
 This app will make voting a more transparent and reliable process.
 This will allow voters to vote even without being physically present in their constituencies.
 Also, it will help in improving the database of the government.
 Our app will allow users to cast their vote from the comfort of their homes.

-#Team Members
+# Team Members:
-Ameya Laad
+Ameya Laad,
-Arijit Gupta
+Arijit Gupta,
 Parth Agrawal